h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  **Will an stacked ensemble always perform better than a single model?**

-  Hopefully, but it's not always the case.
+  Hopefully, but it's not always the case (especially if you have very small data).
 That's why it always a good idea to check the performance of your stacked ensemble and compare it against the performance of the individual base learners.

 -  **How do I improve the performance of an ensemble?**